relogu/Federated-Learning-Project/flower_make_moons_test/README.md

 not any aggregation procedure, or more generally FL algorithm, is reliable for any specific problem.
 The aggregation method used in this analysis is, probably, the most general: FedAvg.
-This algorithm, firstly proposed in
-\cite{mcmahan2017communicationefficient},
-relies on Stochastic Gradient Descent (SGD) optimization method, since the majority of the most successful deep learning works were based on this.
+This algorithm relies on Stochastic Gradient Descent (SGD) optimization method, since the majority of the most successful deep learning works were based on this.
 The available clients locally compute (step 3) their average gradient on their local data at the current model $w_t$, where $t$ identifies the federated round, and the central server aggregates these gradients and applies the update